 The American actress and author Marilu Henner, on the other hand, can supposedly remember every day of his life.
 Again, this has not been tested in a clinical setting, and may just be a symptom of an obsessive-compulsive disorder.

 Another savant, Stephen Wiltshire, has been called the “human camera” for his ability to draw objects around him several minutes (to hours) after having seen them for the first time.
-However, again, as precise he is, he takes liberties, so it is not clear if he truly has a “photographic” memory, but he’s the closest so far to having a — literally — eidetic memory.
-However, again, as precise he is, he takes liberties, so it is not clear if he truly has a “photographic” memory, but he’s is the closest subject in having a — literally —eidetic memory.
+However, again, as precise he is, he takes liberties, so it is not clear if he truly has a “photographic” memory, but he’s the closest to it.

 How to Develop Photographic Memory

-The answer is No. Photographic memory can’t be achieved, not even by using nootropics.
+The answer is No. Photographic memory can’t be achieved, not even with nootropics.
 However, by taking nootropics and learning a few techniques, we can develop an exceptional memory.
+Let’s see how.

 Memory: What is It, How to Improve it

 There are several stages of memory formation: memory acquisition/encoding, working memory/short-term memory, long-term memory/consolidation, memory retrieval, and reconsolidation.